inomag/appwrite/docs/sdks/android/GETTING_STARTED.md

 ### Init your SDK

-<p>Initialize your SDK with your Appwrite server API endpoint and project ID, which can be found in your project settings page.
+Initialize your SDK with your Appwrite server API endpoint and project ID, which can be found in your project settings page.

 ```kotlin
 import io.appwrite.Client